form3tech-oss/terraform-provider-githubipallowlist/docs/index.md

 - `base_url` (String) The GitHub base GraphQL API URL.
 Defaults to a value of a GITHUB_BASE_URL environmental variable.
 - `concurrency` (Number) Concurrency of the client.
 Determines maximum number of concurrent requests to the GitHub GraphQL API.
 Used to control rate limiting.
 Default: 1.
+- `enterprise` (String) The GitHub enterprise name to manage.
+Defaults to a value of a GITHUB_ENTERPRISE environmental variable.
 - `organization` (String) The GitHub organization name to manage.
 Defaults to a value of a GITHUB_ORGANIZATION environmental variable.
 - `token` (String) Personal Access Token (classic).
 Defaults to a value of a GITHUB_TOKEN environmental variable.